Banned in China

 - Leisure Suit Larry: Magna Cum Laude was unrated due to its strongly suggestive content.
 The Vivendi-Universal era Leisure Suit Larry games are about a Casanova Wannabe trying to get laid by college coeds.

-- Manhunt and Postal are banned too, due to excessive violence and abhorrent themes and behavior.
+- Manhunt and Postal are banned too, due to their violence, themes and behavior.

 - Aliens vs. Predator (2010) was originally banned but through an appeal it was rerated MA 15+ uncut.
 Which ironically made it the most leniant rating given to the game of any country.

-- As mentioned above, the Mortal Kombat reboot (nicknamed Mortal Kombat 9 by fans) was banned in Australia when there was no rating higher than MA 15, and customs were ordered to seize copies.
+- The Mortal Kombat reboot (nicknamed Mortal Kombat 9 by fans) was banned in Australia when there was no rating higher than MA 15, and customs were ordered to seize copies.
 But once the "Komplete Edition" was released, the R18 rating was introduced, and it was finally allowed for release in Australia, also making it the very first game to receive the R18 rating.

 - The use of prostitutes in the later Grand Theft Auto games was usually censored in some way.
 Though all games have had at least an uncut version of all the games released (i.e. III, Vice City, and IV were uncensored with a 15+ for their PC release with IV getting a patch for consoles)